Purpose clauses, 2016

 Intake and diversion, 2016

-Initial intake and diversion decision is at the discretion of the Court Intake Officer (JPO).
+Initial intake and diversion decision is at the discretion of the juvenile court intake officer.

-Once a petition is filed and authorized, informal dispositions can occur by consent order (decree).
+Once a petition is filed (by the LEO, DA, or a school), the matter goes before the judge.
+Informal adjustment dispositions can occur by agreement under consent order (decree) at the recommendation of the intake officer.
 Upon successful completion of all conditions that may include: probation, completion of an authorized problem solving court program (drug court, mental health court, etc.) or other programs, the juvenile is discharged and the case is dismissed.
 Judges can also terminate a juvenile's sentence or ‘set aside’ adjudication.

 Courtroom shackling, 2015